-Intel talks up Atom Z3000 chips for Android and Windows 8 tabletsAlex Wagner - Deputy Managing Editor, News Desk
+Intel talks up Atom Z3000 chips for Android and Windows 8 tabletsAlex Wagner - Editorial Director of News and Content

 We've started to see Intel's name pop up more and more frequently in mobile lately, most recently in conjunction with new Android hardware like the ASUS Fonepad Note 6 and Samsung Galaxy Tab 3 10.1.
 Today the chip maker continued its efforts to make it big in the mobile world with the announcement of the Atom Z3000 series of processors, also known by the codename "Bay Trail," which will soon be found powering Android and Windows 8 tablets.